-These three case studies clearly demonstrate that the outliers in the $L{\rm X}$ - $T{\rm sl}$ relation originate from environmental heating of the hot gas through interactions with larger galaxy clusters.
-Since they are backsplash ETGs that are relatively low in mass, their change in potential energy are insufficient to cause the order-of-magnitude increase in temperature due to gravitational heating.
-The presence of a virial shock (Birnboim & Dekel 2003) in the host halo can heat the accreted gas to the virial temperature of the host halo.
-Although some of the encounters above do not penetrate deep into the halo, we find that the extended gas outside of R{200} of the larger clusters these ETGs interacted can still have much higher temperatures that supports external heating (Kim et al. 2020).
-Although observers (Goulding et al. 2016) did not find significant temperature differences for ETGs in cluster/group versus field environments, indicating that environmental heating may not impact the 'main ridge' of the L_X-T{sl} relation, shock heating and ram-pressure compression can still work in special circumstances as in our three outlier ETGs that heat up the remaining gas during merger interactions.
+These three case studies clearly demonstrate that the outliers in the $L_X-T{sl}$ relation originate from environmental heating of the hot gas through interactions with larger galaxy clusters.
+Since these backsplash ETGs do not have significantly higher total mass than their peers in the sample, their order of magnitude increase in gas temperature are insufficient to be caused by changes in the overall potential energy through gravitational heating.
+Although some of the encounters above do not penetrate deep into the halo, we find that the extended gas outside of $R{200}$ of the larger host haloes these ETGs interacted can still have much higher temperatures than the ETGs' original self-bound gas that can still cause significant external heating (Kim et al. 2020).
+We discuss more in the next Section about the evidence of environmental heating from their host haloes encoded in the three ETGs' gas temperature and density profiles.